Magento 1 to Magento 2 migration: how and why?

 Untidy code and poor data structure

 The main challenge at the data transfer stage is a messy data structure.
 In cases where the base Magento 1 code is chaotic and poorly configured, the default Migration Tool and scripts will fail to work.
-In the most extreme scenarios Magento 1 has to be re-installed to restructure and neat up code and data prior to migration to Magento 2.
+In the most extreme scenarios, Magento 1 has to be re-installed to restructure and neat up code and data prior to migration to Magento 2.
 This is extremely resource-consuming and should be avoided by all means.
-The best practice is to perform regular code reviews at different stages of development to ensure it is consistent and the structure integrity is maintained.
-At the pre-migration stage it is essential to perform code audit and detect if this is going to be an issue and whether custom migration scripts are going to be needed.
+The best practice is to perform regular code reviews at different stages of development to ensure it is consistent and the structural integrity is maintained.
+At the pre-migration stage, it is essential to perform a code audit and detect if this is going to be an issue and whether custom migration scripts are going to be needed.

 Search Engine Optimization performance

 Search Engine Optimization (SEO) is crucial for eCommerce.
 Magento 2 takes pride in its advanced SEO and many businesses pick Magento specifically for this feature.
-If migration from Magento 1 to Magento 2 was done poorly, it can lead to loss of search engine traffic due to lost pages, broken URLs, duplicate content and invalid links.
+If migration from Magento 1 to Magento 2 was done poorly, it can lead to loss of search engine traffic due to lost pages, broken URLs, duplicate content, and invalid links.
 This can lead to severe damage in Marketing strategies and would require a lot of work to fix retrospectively.
 Google search can be a challenge once again due to low rank.

 In this case there are a few solutions: Google’s Search Console and Analytics are aimed to maintain the ranking.
 These Webmaster Tools can assist to detect duplicate pages, restore all the Error pages, along with restoring and formatting them according to Magento 2 requirements.